Dan Wootton: Career

 Wootton started his career as a journalist in New Zealand, writing an entertainment column for the Wellington-based broadsheet newspaper The Dominion Post and reporting for the daily television show Good Morning.
 He emigrated to the United Kingdom when he was 21 and, after a period working for trade magazines, joined Broadcast magazine.

 Wootton joined the News of the World TV team in February 2007, becoming TV editor in November 2007, and show-business editor from November 2008 until its closure in July 2011; he then became a columnist and feature writer for the Daily Mail and editor-at-large for Now magazine.
 He later testified to the Leveson Inquiry in 2012 about the News International phone hacking scandal, denying illegally publishing stories collected through phone hacking while an editor at the News of the World.

 In 2013, Wootton joined The Sun newspaper, launching a new column on Sundays.
 He became editor of the newspaper's Bizarre column in 2014, and was promoted to associate editor (showbiz and TV) in 2016.
+In March 2018, he progressed to executive editor.
 He was named 'Showbiz reporter of the year' at the 2010, 2013 and 2018 British Press Awards.
 Wootton also made appearances as a showbiz reporter on ITV's morning show Lorraine between 2011 and 2019, and was a guest on BBC Radio 5 Live.

 In 2015, Wootton and The Sun received widespread criticism for an article he wrote for the newspaper entitled "Hollywood HIV Panic".
 HIV policy adviser Lisa Power called it "vile" and expressed disappointment that Wootton had "lent his name to such a shameful piece", saying that it reinforced stigma against people with HIV.
 British HIV charity the Terrence Higgins Trust called it "irresponsible", while The BMJ, a peer-reviewed medical journal, also criticised the article.

 Wootton hosted a weekly Talkradio show called Dan's Dilemmas from March 2018 and, in February 2020, took over the station's drivetime show, replacing Eamonn Holmes.

 Wootton has been credited with breaking the story about Megxit in The Sun on 8 January 2020, which prompted Prince Harry and Meghan, the Duke and Duchess of Sussex, to announce within hours their plans for stepping back from their royal duties.
 Wootton stated that he had been in contact with the couple's spokesperson on 28 December and gave them ten days' notice before the story broke, despite facing pressure from royal officials not to run the piece.
 Sources close to the couple later told The New York Times that they "felt forced to disclose their plans prematurely" as they learned about The Suns intentions to publish the story.
 Wootton disputed the allegation as "they released the statement after we had published the story and had so much notice."